 The Anglican Church in Finland was originally founded by members of the Anglican Chaplaincy in St. Petersburg, fleeing the Russian Revolution.
 It is likely that they first stayed in Viipuri before moving further West to Helsinki.
 The first recorded Anglican service in Finland took place in 1923, although it is possible that services were held before then.
 There are records that show clergy from St. Petersburg making visits to Helsinki in the years running up to 1917.

 Until 1993, Anglican chaplains in Helsinki were linked with the British Embassy.
-They were based in Helsinki and traveled once a month in to Moscow and once a year to Ulan Bataar.
+They were based in Helsinki and would travel once a month to Moscow and once a year to Ulan Bataar.

 Over the years, services have been held in a multitude of locations.
 Members who have been with the St. Nicholas Chaplaincy for 50 years remember celebrating the Eucharist in the Chaplain’s personal flat.
 St. Nicholas Chaplaincy currently worships at Mikael Agricola Church as part of our common service with the Finnish Lutheran Church.

-- Rupert Moreton, Chaplain 1998 to 2011
+- Rupert Moreton, 1998-2011

 - Francis Chadwick, 1993-1998

 - Henry Isherwood, 1951–1954

 - Locum priests 1940-1948